 The main enabling factor is the government's political will and commitment for political, social and economic development.
 In the education sector, CESR has been endorsed by the government, and EPIC has been formed by the government.
-In line with the National EFA Strategies, the government has laid the stress on 'Free and Compulsory Primary Education'.
-Primary school students are provided free textbooks and exercise books to improve access to education.
-Since AY 2013-2014, a small grant (1,000 Kyats per head) for stationery has been added to the provision of free textbooks and exercise books to primary school students to help reduce cost of education borne by families to some extent.
+In line with the National EFA

-84 There is a Special Taskforce, an Advisory Board and 18 Working Groups consisting of experts, academicians, educationists, and education administrators under EPIC.
+&lt;sup>84 There is a Special Taskforce, an Advisory Board and 18 Working Groups consisting of experts, academicians, educationists, and education administrators under EPIC.